-Paul Stevers, Co-founder, ClimateSAN and President, Think Renewables Group
+Paul Stevers, P.Eng., Co-founder, ClimateSAN and President, Think Renewables Group

 Paul Stevers is a Canadian engineer, inventor, and the founder of several for-profit and non-profit businesses.
 After graduating from the University of Waterloo engineering program in Ontario, Canada, Paul launched his entrepreneurial career by co-founding an environmental business in 1984 called Impax Incorporated.
 In 1992, he joined a US-based company called Bio-Oxidation Inc. to lead the development of a new medical waste processing technology, which became the next generation of a system he had created with Impax Incorporated.